awsdocs/amazon-sagemaker-developer-guide/doc_source/debugger-configuration.md

 To configure Debugger, use [Amazon SageMaker Python SDK](https://sagemaker.readthedocs.io) and specify Debugger\-specific parameters while constructing SageMaker estimators\.
 There are three parameters you need to configure: `profiler_config`, `debugger_hook_config`, and `rules`\.

 **Note**
 By default, Debugger monitors and debugs SageMaker training jobs without any Debugger\-specific parameters configured in SageMaker estimators\.
 Debugger collects system metrics every 500 milliseconds and basic output tensors \(scalar outputs such as loss and accuracy\) every 500 steps\.
-It also runs the ProfilerReport rule to analyze the system metrics and aggregate Studio Debugger insights dashboard and a profiling report\.
+It also runs the `ProfilerReport` rule to analyze the system metrics and aggregate the Studio Debugger insights dashboard and a profiling report\.
 Debugger saves the output data in your secured S3 bucket\.

 **Important**
-To use the new Debugger features, you need to upgrade the SageMaker Python SDK and the SMDebug client library\.
-In your iPython kernel, Jupyter notebook, or JupyterLab environment, run the following code to install the latest versions of the libraries and restart the kernel\.
+To use the new Debugger features, you need to upgrade the SageMaker Python SDK and the `SMDebug` client library\.
+In your iPython kernel, Jupyter Notebook, or JupyterLab environment, run the following code to install the latest versions of the libraries and restart the kernel\.

 ```
 import sys